 Sator Press is a nonprofit publishing company founded by Ken Baumann in 2009.
 Its madness: produce and promote challenging literature, and do so slowly and sustainably.
-Its method: Ken reads, edits, designs, publishes, promotes, sells, and ships its books.
-For a look into the ethics of buying a book from Sator (and publishing a book with Sator), click here.
+Its method: Ken edits, designs, publishes, promotes, sells, and ships its books.
+For a look into the ethics of buying a book from Sator (and publishing with Sator), click here.
 For a list of indie bookstores that stock independent publishers, click here.
 (And I've been pronouncing it "sah-tor".)
 Or, visit Sator's tabletop RPG imprint, Satyr.
 For updates, feed the box your email then press enter: